yohanchatelain/fmriprep/docs/usage.rst

 1. Very narrow :abbr:`FoV (field-of-view)` images oftentimes do not contain enough information for standard image registration methods to work correctly.
-   Also, problems may arise when extracting the brain from these data.
+   Also, problems may arise when extracting the brain from these data. fMRIPrep supports pre-aligned BOLD series, and accepting pre-computed derivatives such as brain masks is a target of future effort.
-   Supporting these particular images is already a future line of the development road-map.
 2. *fMRIPrep* may also underperform for particular populations (e.g., infants) and non-human brains, although appropriate templates can be provided to overcome the issue.